|Dates / Deadlines:|

 Chinese and non-Chinese students who live side by side at Hereford Residential College are invited to explore their diverse yet interconnected aspirations to become “global” through a series of focused discussions on Grounds, culminating in a week-long excursion to Shanghai over spring break.
 Starting in the 1950s and marching decade by decade through to the twenty-first century, the course aims to convey a comparative sense of the zeitgeist that prevailed in the US and China at key historical junctures.
 In Shanghai, students will be encouraged to apply three multiple registers of knowledge they cultivated over the semester—the panoramic lens of history, the zoom lens of anthropology, and the combined “native” and “non-native” perspectives within our group—to arrive at a complex understanding of Shanghai’s emergence as a “global city.”
 Upon return students will reassess the meaning of their own global aspirations and how they are embedded in national, regional and local imaginings.

 Shanghai provides an ideal location for exploring the notion of China as a site of cross-cutting local, national and global processes.
-Students will spend time walking the city, meeting local experts, interacting with university students and experiencing quotidian pleasures.
+Students will spend time walking the city, meeting local experts, interacting with students from one of East China Normal University's Residential Colleges, and experiencing quotidian pleasures.
 A day trip to Suzhou will be planned where students can observe the city’s world renowned gardens in jarring juxtaposition to the forces of “development zone fever” that are rapidly engulfing the region.

-GSGS 3559 Global Engagement at Home and Abroad
+GSGS 3xxx Global Engagement at Home and Abroad

 This is a three-credit course open to undergraduates in all years.
 Preference in admission will be given to students who reside at Hereford Residential College.